ammarozkan/TBWG/README.md

 # TBWG

-wanna break from the ads? skip to the [BRO I JUST WANT TO PLAY](README.md#BRO I JUST WANT TO PLAY) segment.
+wanna break from the ads? skip to the I JUST WANT TO PLAY segment.

 TBWG is a Turn Based War Game.
 I want to give players almostly full freedom to do what they want.
-So I'm using a Dungeons and Dragons style of game.
-You can even modify the game to add actions you want.
+Game can be modified easily.

 ## Logic